The Handmaid's Tale (film): Plot

-Her role as the Fred's latest concubine is emotionless, as she lies between Serena Joy's legs while the Commander rapes her, the couple hoping that she will bear them a child.
+Her role as the Fred's latest concubine is emotionless, as she lies between Serena Joy's legs while the Commander brutally and violently rapes her, the couple hoping that she will bear them a child.
 Kate continually longs for her earlier life, but nightmares of her husband's death and her daughter's disappearance haunt her.
-A doctor explains that many of Gilead's male leaders are as sterile as their wives.
+A doctor explains that many of Gilead's male leaders are as sterile as their wives, and that a secret organisation funded by the soviets is attempting to find a way to stop the impending extinction of humanity.
 Desperately wanting a baby, Serena Joy persuades Kate to risk the punishment for fornication (death by hanging) in order to be fertilized by another man who may impregnate her and consequently spare her life.
 When Kate agrees to this, Serena Joy informs Kate that her daughter Jill is alive, and provides a recent photograph of her living in another commander's household, but tells Kate she can never see her daughter.
 Fred also tries to get closer to Kate, sensing that if she enjoyed herself more she would become a better handmaid.
 Exploiting Kate's background as a librarian, he gets her hard-to-obtain items and allows her into his private library.
 However, during a night out, Fred has sex with Kate in an unauthorized manner.
 The other man selected by Serena Joy turns out to be Nick, Fred's sympathetic chauffeur.
 Kate grows attached to Nick and eventually becomes pregnant with his child.

 Kate ultimately kills Fred, and a police unit then arrives to take her away.
-Believing the policemen are members of the Eyes, the government's secret police, she soon realizes that they are soldiers from the resistance movement (Mayday), of which Nick is also a part.
+Believing the policemen are members of the Eyes, the government's secret police, she soon realizes that they are soldiers from the USSR-backed resistance movement (Mayday), of which Nick is also a part.
 Kate then flees with them, parting from Nick in an emotional scene.